suprajaarthi/JS-Basics/README.md

  	- or the object we have predefined
  - All regular function calls are window objects
  - If it is an obj call rather than func call, this kw points to the object

+<b>PROTOTYPES</b>
+Prototyes can inject your own stuff by
+- access or give properties
+- give functions
+- getters
+- setters
+- methods
+- can act as constructors to override the properties It runs outside of the object and access the properties of the function